Desk with Laptop, Calculator, Files and small model of house with epc colours

 Home Batteries

-If you have a Home Battery installed on its own, ie without solar, then unfortunately you will still not be able to include it in the EPC assessment.
+Even under RDSAP 10, if you have a Home Battery installed on its own, ie without solar, then unfortunately you will still not be able to include it in the EPC assessment.

 Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating.